 In the base case scenario, DNV estimates 227 MW of new battery storage capacity will be installed in PacifiCorp's service territory over the nest twenty years (2023-2042).
 Figure E-2 shows the relationship between the base case and low and high case scenario forecasts.
-The low case scenario estimates 151 MW of new capacity over the 20-year forecast period- compared to base case, retail rates increase at a slower rate and technology costs decrease at a slower rate.
-In the high case, retail rates increase at a faster rate and technology costs decrease at a faster rate.
-In the high case, retail rates increase at a faster rate and technology costs decrease at a faster rate.
-In the high case, retail rates increase at a faster rate and technology costs decrease at a faster rate with the high case is about 16% greater than the base case, while the low case is 34% less.
+The low case scenario estimates 151 MW of new capacity over the 20-year forecast period-compared to base case, retail rates increase at a slower rate and technology costs decrease at a slower rate.
+In the high case, retail rates increase at a faster rate and technology costs decrease at a faster rate-this results in 264 MW of new private generation capacity installed by 2042.
+The twenty year total new capacity forecasted in the high case is about 16% greater than the base case, while the low case is 34% less.